John A. Macdonald Fonds, Drafts of the British North America Act, 1867 – second working draft with handwritten provisions and notes (31 January 1867)

 19069

 [67.
-In each Province the Lieutenant Governor may by and with the Consent of the Legislative Assembly, ILLEGIBLE laws in relation to education in the Province, subject and according to the following Provinces.]
+In each Province the Lieutenant Governor may by and with the Consent of the Legislative Assembly, make laws in relation to Education in the Province, subject and according to the following Provisions:

 Education in the Province subject and according to the following Provisions: